 Our students work frequently with individual faculty members on research and creative projects.
 Here are some of the research opportunities available to you as an English major.

-For more information, please visit the Student Opportunities section of the English department website.
+For more information, please visit the English department website.

 EAPSU Conference

 The English Association of the Pennsylvania State Universities (EAPSU) is a regional professional organization whose members come from the faculty and students of the 14-state university English Departments in the Pennsylvania State System of Higher Education (PASSHE).
 EAPSU's spring conference gives English students across PASSHE a venue for presenting scholarly work.